xiqtcacf/WaterbuckScripts/README.md

 ### 4.Genotypelikehood calculation
-Script to calculate genotype likelihood
+Script to calculate genotype likelihood.

 ### 5.Population structure and recently admixture
 5.1.Script to infer Principal component analysis using PCAngsd;